reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/psc8y/SoftwareVersion/Install-SoftwareVersion.md

 ### -Url
 Software url.
-Leave blank to automatically set it if a matching firmware/version is found in the c8y firmware repository
+Leave blank to automatically set it if a matching software/version is found in the c8y software repository

 ```yaml
 Type: String